 Games featuring real photos on their cover-art are of a special sort.
-Throughout time, they have often appeared in relation to sports and movie tie-in games, and have only rarely appeared on other games' covers.
+Throughout time, they have often appeared in relation to sports, movie tie-in games and pet sims, and have only rarely appeared on other games' covers.

 Cover arts using real photos can be split into three broad categories: